What is counseling?

 First (intake) session (80 minutes): $100*

 *Individuals and families who are experiencing financial hardship may qualify for assistance.
-It is my mission to provide services to anyone who might benefit from them.
+Please ask me about reduced rates as it is my mission to provide services to anyone who might benefit from them.